rsajac/dsc-phase-1-project-v2-3/README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── dsc-phase1-project.ipynb            <- Narrative documentation of analysis in Jupyter notebook
 ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
+├── zippedData                          <- Both sourced externally and generated from code
 └── images                              <- Both sourced externally and generated from code
 ```